-One page into Seneca’s first letter, the sage was already impressing me.
-He says, “Nothing, to my way of thinking, is better proof of a well ordered mind than a man’s ability to stop just where he is and pass some time in his own company.”
+One page into Seneca’s first letter, the sage was already making an impression.
+He wrote, “Nothing, to my way of thinking, is better proof of a well ordered mind than a man’s ability to stop just where he is and pass some time in his own company.”
 This has some real clout.
 And it also started me worrying.
 Because I’m certainly not the owner of a well-ordered mind; and lately, I haven’t been stopping and passing any time whatsoever in my own company.

 MORE ESSAYS: Father, Time | Life Lessons in Borneo | A Eulogy for Jack Bauer

 That’s because every time the opportunity arises for some passing of said time in said company, I whip out my cell phone and peck hungrily at its screen.
 This is also a revelation: Seneca didn’t know it at the time (at least I think he didn’t), but his teachings would someday apply to our tech-obsessed generation.
 I find it disturbing that I can’t take a shit and spend that little amount of time in my own company.
 I have to check my Instagram account, which, even as I’m opening it up after doing my business but before wiping, I know I care not a jot about.
 Not that my thoughts beyond the world of likes and follows will be goldmines of introspective thought and philosophical debate — but I’d rather learn more about myself by pondering who invented the sliding metal bathroom stall lock than blankly scrolling through my cousin’s shitty vacation photos.